zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-amazon.md

 146. Children, wives and parents, Caigui and relatives,

-After giving up according to the scope, it should be like a rhino horn alone.
+After giving up according to the scope, it should be like a rhinoceros horn alone.

 "Children, wives and parents": "Son [Son]", there are four kinds of sons: one born of himself, son born in field, adoptive son, and apprentice son.
 The wife